0x9ONU/Obsidian-Notes/3 - Junior Year/Presidential Transitions.md

 - Make it something to actively work towards, not something to do when a paper comes around
 ```

+CHECK IN OFTEN!!!

 *Choose someone who is good at writing for SOE chair*

+Realistic goals that we can get consistently

 ### Greek President’s Meeting